Five Starter Pieces: Quantum Information Science via Semi-definite Programs: Quantum Information Theory: The Bare Minimum

-and $-1/3 \leq \lm \leq 1$~(see Fig.~\ref{fig:depolCh} for a graphical representation).
-For values of $\lm \geq 0$, this channel is often interpreted to send its input perfectly with probability $\lm$ or replace the input with the maximally mixed state $I/2$.
+and $-1/3 \leq \lm \leq 1$.
+There is no obvious analogy between this quantum depolarizing channel and a classical channel, however the Bloch sphere picture, discussed below~\eqref{blochVec}, provides a helpful way to visualize the action of the depolarizing channel.
+The depolarizing channel takes its qubit input $\rho$, with Bloch vector $\rB$, to a qubit output $\Dl(\rho)$ with Bloch vector $\lm \rB$.
+The effect of the channel is to scale the Bloch sphere and make its length smaller~(see Fig.~\ref{fig:depolCh} for a graphical representation).
+For values of $\lm \geq 0$, this channel is often interpreted as sending its input perfectly with probability $\lm$ or replacing the input with the maximally mixed state $I/2$.
 There are a large variety of well-studied quantum channels~\cite{Holevo12, Wilde17, Watrous18}.
 Some common ones include the qubit dephasing channel and the (generalized)~qubit amplitude damping channel~\cite{WolfPerezGarcia07, KhatriSharmaEA20}.

+To describe the action of two separate quantum channels $\BC$ and $\BC'$ acting on systems $a$ and $a'$, respectively, one uses tensor products in a manner similar to those used for describing pure states and mixed state on two systems~(see discussion containing~\eqref{tenProd1} and~\eqref{tenProd5}).
+Let systems $a$ and $a'$ be acted upon by quantum channels $\BC : \LC(\HC_a) \to \LC(\HC_{b})$ and $\BC' : \LC(\HC_{a'}) \to \LC(\HC_{b'})$, respectively, then the channel acting on the joint $aa'$ system is the tensor product channel $\BC \ot \BC'$.
+The tensor product channel is linear, and if $\rho_a$ and $\rho_{a'}$ are density operators of $a$ and $a'$, respectively, then

 {\bf Remark.} When discussing the transmission of classical information across a quantum channel, one arrives at {\em induced classical channels}~(see Ch.20 in~\cite{Wilde17}).
-These classical channels $N:\XC \mapsto \YC$ arise out of quantum ones and they model the effective classical noise experienced by classical information encoded and decoded into quantum states passing through a quantum channel $\BC$.
+These classical channels $N:\XC \to \YC$ arise out of quantum ones and they model the effective classical noise experienced by classical information encoded and decoded into quantum states passing through a quantum channel $\BC$.
 The {\em capacity} $C(N)$ of any such induced channel $N$ is obtained by maximizing the mutual information~\eqref{mi} between the channel output $Y$ and input $X$ over all possible input distributions $p(x)$.
 This capacity is bounded from above by the {\em Holevo capacity} of the channel $\BC$, which represents the ultimate rate at which classical information can be sent across a quantum channel without entanglement at the input~\cite{HolevoGiovannetti12}.
 This is not the subject of any of the five SDP problems presented here.